Satarupa22-SD/Cryptocurrency-Sentiment-Analysis/README.md

 ![Histogram showing the `Sentiment Scores` plotted against `The Number of Tweets` ](https://github.com/Satarupa22-SD/Cryptocurrency-Sentiment-Analysis/blob/main/Result.png)

-Here, the Sentiment Scores have been plotted against The Number Of Tweets
+Here, the `Sentiment Scores` have been plotted against `The Number Of Tweets` X-axis:- Sentiment Scores
+Y-axis:- Number Of Tweets

 ## Authors